Jamiatu Muslim Mindanao: Golden jubilee celebration

 On June 11, 2006, the Jamiatu Muslim Mindanao began its week-long golden jubilee celebration.
 The opening ceremony had reading of the Qur'an and flag raising.
 Open room exhibits featured displays of projects in disciplines such as science, mathematics, history, and Islamic studies.
 There were contests, not limited to spelling bee and math quizzes, reading Qur'an competition, sports, etc.

-On the occasion of the JMM's 50th anniversary, Mr. Ismael Saleh, the secretary-general of Jamiatu Muslim Mindanao said that the university is the first institution in the Philippines to introduce and teach Arabic to many generations of Filipino Muslims.
+On the occasion of the JMM's 50th anniversary, Ismael Saleh, the secretary-general of Jamiatu Muslim Mindanao said that the university is the first institution in the Philippines to introduce and teach Arabic to many generations of Filipino Muslims.
 Its Arabic language course is attracting Filipino Muslims and non-Muslims alike, as the booming economy in the Gulf countries is drawing the attention of job-seekers.

 The celebration was concluded by reminding all its components that the JMM is guided by the idea that Islamic education — which emphasizes, spiritual, moral, physical, intellectual social and technical development — is a panacea for ignorance, poverty, illiteracy, and other social ills.